deboraazevedo/udemy-free-courses/README.md

 # Contributions

-Do you want to contribute to the project? follow the steps below:
+Do you want to contribute to the project?
+Follow the steps below:

 ```bash
 $ pipenv install